michaeldoye/michaeldoye.github.io/_posts/2015-11-25-BackboneFire-todo-example.md

 ```
 ## How to read your data from Firebase

-As soon as we initialize a `Backbone.Firebase.Collection` our data is synced with the Firebase database. (`fetch` is not required and Firebase will simply ignore `fetch` calls) If we `listenTo` when a collection changes are able to add new items to the collection in realtime.
+As soon as we initialize a `Backbone.Firebase.Collection` our data is synced with the Firebase database. (`fetch` is not required and Firebase will simply ignore `fetch` calls) If we `listenTo` when a collection changes we are then able to add new items to the collection in realtime.
 Here we create a view for the entire application and set up the view to listen for when a new item is added to the collection, and then call the `addOne` function which will append the new item to the collection.
 Easy right?

 ```javascript